lean-delivery/ansible-role-aem-elastalert/README.md

 size of the query window, stretching backwards from the time each query is run.
 By default 5 minutes
 - `writeback_index`
 Index where all rules will be stored
+- `rules_config`
+Custom rule that can will be placed into rules folder.
+Below you can see examples

 ## Advanced config parameters: